Anassidr/Coincap-etl-pipeline/README.md

 ### Possible next steps for this project:
 #### 1. Deploy the containers on the cloud (GCP).
-#### 2. Use the bitcoin hourly prices that we fetched for some DataScience/Statistics.
+#### 2. Fetch the bitcoin hourly prices from the Postgres and either generate dashboards or get statistics.